Viral meningitis usually begins with symptoms of a viral infection such as fever, a general feeling of illness

 If people appear very ill, doctors start treatment right away without waiting for test results to identify the cause.
 These people are given antibiotics until doctors are sure that they do not have bacterial meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more , which, if untreated, can rapidly cause permanent brain or nerve damage or death.
-They are also given acyclovir (an antiviral drug) in case the meningitis is due to herpes simplex virus (HSV) or varicella-zoster infection.
+They are also given acyclovir (an antiviral drug) in case the meningitis is due to HSV or varicella-zoster infection.

 After the cause is identified, doctors change drugs as needed.

 HIV infection is treated with antiretroviral drugs Drug Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral drugs used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount Restore... read more .
 These drugs prevent HIV (a retrovirus) from reproducing and multiplying inside human cells.
 Almost always, people need to take a combination of several antiretroviral drugs.
 People must take these drugs for the rest of their life.

 Symptoms are also treated.
 For example, acetaminophen, taken by mouth or suppository (inserted into the rectum), can reduce fever.
 Pain relievers (analgesics), taken as needed, can help control headache.